-At Wahroonga Adventist School, the student body selects 2 students from each Year 3 to 6 and 4 from Year 7 to be on the SRC.
-The SRC is an active student group and is guided through each meeting by Mr Edwards.
+At Wahroonga Adventist School, the student body selects 2 students from each Year 3 to Year 8 to be on the SRC.
+The SRC is an active student group and is guided through each meeting by Mr Crabtree.

 The SRC were involved in peer support activities throughout the year.